-36.8.2 Message Content
+35.8.2 Message Content

 If you want to be able to display message content, you must add an archive rule and add a suitable directory (must exist and be writeable) to the archive directory option.
 To add the archive rule, open the Switch Configuration Management view, select your MTA and, from the Authorization tab, select Add in the Rules tab.
 Enter a description for the rule and select archive for the Type.
-Select Inbound messages to enable archiving of outbound messages and Inbound messages and generate index to enable archiving of an index file that contains all words found in the inbound message.
-The index file can be parsed by the parsing daemon to populate a table and this will facilitate searching messages by message content (see Section 36.6.1, "Configuration").
+Select Inbound messages to enable archiving for inbound messages, Outbound messages to enable archiving of outbound messages and Inbound messages and generate index to enable archiving of an index file that contains all words found in the inbound message.
+The index file can be parsed by the parsing daemon to populate a table and this will facilitate searching messages by message content (see Section 35.6.1, "Configuration").